 There are plenty of benefits to touring, and we’ll take you through the essentials step-by-step so you’re ready to hit the ground running…

-Planning dates is not only a case of figuring out where does the tour fit into your calendar.
+Planning dates is not only a case of figuring out where the tour fits into your calendar.
 Research other bands which you share a fanbase with and try to make sure that your tour dates and locations do not overlap.
 Alternatively, try to approach them about securing a support slot!

 We’ll further discuss the benefits of being the opening act later in the article.